Do you know how to read a stopwatch?

-If not, don’t worry – we will teach you how to read the different parts of a stopwatch and use them effectively.
+If not, don’t worry – we will teach you how to read each of the different parts of a stopwatch and use them effectively.

 To read a stopwatch, look at the first number on the stopwatch.

-- So, if you see “5” and “15” on a stopwatch, that means that 5 minutes and 15 seconds have passed since the stopwatch was started.
+- So, if you see “5” and “15” on a stopwatch, that means that 5 minutes and 15 seconds have passed since the stopwatch started.

-Tips for reading a stopwatch
+Quick Tips for reading a stopwatch

 Reading a stopwatch can be tricky, but there are a few tips that can help.